Policy for Membership Denial and Disciplinary Procedures

 Incorporation); (b) the severity of the charges; (c) any evidence of rehabilitation; and (d) any other evidence or factors the Committee, in its discretion, deems relevant.

-Section 3.6:In the case of an Action concerning an Application Review,within 60 days of receipt of the Applicant’s response, or upon the end of the 30-day period set forth in Section 3.1 above if the Committee does not grant an extension, the Committee shall, by a majority vote, decide to either accept the application for new membership or renewal of membership or refer it for a Hearing.
-In the case of an Action concerning a Complaint against a Member,within 60 days of receiving the Respondent’s response, or upon the end of the 30-day period set forth in Section 3.1 above, if the Committee does not grant an extension, the Committee shall, by majority vote, decide whether to dismiss the Complaint, take additional evidence, refer it for a Hearing, present the Respondent with a written proposal of findings in lieu of a Hearing,censure the Respondent or recommend Disciplinary Action.
+Section 3.6:In the case of an Action concerning an Application Review, within 60 days of receipt of the Applicant’s response, or upon the end of the 30-day period set forth in Section 3.1 above if the Committee does not grant an extension, the Committee shall, by a majority vote, decide to either accept or deny the application for new membership or renewal of membership or refer it for a Hearing.
+In the case of an Action concerning a Complaint against a Member, within 60 days of receiving the Respondent’s response, or upon the end of the 30-day period set forth in Section 3.1 above, if the Committee does not grant an extension, the Committee shall, by majority vote, decide whether to dismiss the Complaint, take additional evidence, refer it for a Hearing, present the Respondent with a written proposal of findings in lieu of a Hearing, censure the Respondent or recommend Disciplinary Action.

 HEARINGS, REVOCATIONS, AND SUSPENSIONS